Social Engineering Scams: How to Detect and Defend Against Them

 How to Detect Social Engineering Scams?

 In the battle against social engineering, awareness and vigilance are your strongest allies.
 Detecting these scams requires a keen eye and an informed mind.
-Social engineers prey on human psychology and behavior to weave their malicious narratives, making it vital to recognize the signs of their deceitful plays.
+Social engineers prey on human psychology and behaviour to weave their malicious narratives, making it vital to recognize the signs of their deceitful plays.
 Here we’ll explore some key indicators of social engineering scams and how to effectively spot them before falling victim.

 1 - Recognizing Phishing Emails